Just added a new photo gallery to the Hong Kong collection

 May 2.
 2021 – We’ve just update the Tai Yuen Market photo gallery.
 The images that were here in the first place have all be “refurbished”.
 Then, we’ve added another 20 images.

-As for the gear I was using at the time, while the Canon 5D MkII is a full frame DSLR sporting a 21.1 megapixel sensor, this is not the sort of rig one should take on a social documentary shoot – and this camera in particular.
+As for the gear I was using at the time, while the Canon 5D MkII is a full frame DSLR sporting a 21.1 megapixel sensor.
+HOWEVER, this is not the sort of rig one should take on a social documentary shoot – and this camera in particular.
 It’s a bit like taking a city commute moped on a cross country run.
-It was later acknowledged that the MkII had some serious shutter bounce issues.
+It’s been acknowledged that the Canon 5D MkII has some serious shutter bounce issues.
 Thus, trying to use this rig hand-held at anything less than 1/60th of second at f/5.6 was kind of asking for trouble – as in soft, blurred images – especially in detailed areas such as the subject’s eyes and other facial features.
 I touch on this in the original post below.

 The beginning of the original post…

-In a sense, with this project I was given “carte blanche” and more or less, allowed to “indulge” myself.
-And, for this, I must express my gratitude and thanks to Link’s management.
+In a sense, with this project I was given “carte blanche” to do waht I wanted and, more or less, allowed to “indulge” myself.
+And, for this, I must express my gratitude and thanks to the Link’s management.

 There are three basic rush-hour periods at the market – the early morning, a period in the late morning and then, in the late afternoon through to closing time at 7:00 PM.